OneUptime/oneuptime/README.md

 bash install.sh
 ```

-OneUptime should run at: http[s]://localhost
+OneUptime should run at: https://localhost.
+You need to register a new account for your instance to start using it.

 Provisioning your SSL Certificate from LetsEncrypt: